111 Colchester Avenue

 Brain Aneurysm Diagnosis

 At The UVM Medical Center, our neuroradiologists (or brain imaging specialists) work closely with your care team during diagnosis.
-These professionals are specially trained in conducting brain imaging studies to detect a brain aneurysm and use a wide range of imaging technologies including diagnostic X-ray, CT or CAT scans, MRI, nuclear medicine and ultrasound.
-The process of diagnosis may involve the following:
+These professionals are specially trained in conducting brain imaging studies to detect a brain aneurysm and use a wide range of imaging technologies including diagnostic X-ray, CT or CAT scans, MRI, nuclear medicine

 - Computed Tomography (CT) scan - This test provides comprehensive images of the brain with a high degree of accuracy.
 CT scans produce detailed, two-dimensional images of the brain.
 We offer the most advanced CT technology available today, providing comprehensive images of organs within seconds with a high degree of accuracy.